fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

 available.
 Apparently I was really unable to fix it this time, even when consulting the internet on another laptop.

-What I forgot entirely: When booting on NixOS, you can select to boot an earlier configuration instead of the current one.
+What I remembered much too late: When booting on NixOS, you can select to boot an earlier configuration instead of the current one.
 And so I did.
 There, most other things still worked, including internet.
 And since I already fixed the configuration it was easy to switch to the upgraded one.
 This feature alone helped me significantly.